jb5k/way_of_stock/InstallGlassFish.md

 The product can be downloaded from [http://www.payara.co.uk/previous_releases](http://www.payara.co.uk/previous_releases).

-This should be downloaded and unzipped into the directory `~/Applications/payara-4.1.1.154`.
+This should be downloaded into the directory `~/Applications` and then run:

+    $ unzip payara-4.1.1.154.zip && mv payara41 payara-4.1.1.154

 Create a symlink called `payara` to the longer directory name.